#tree #bevy #game #ai #entity-component #events

 let npc_entity = get_enemy_entity();

-let player_entity = get_player_entity();
+let player = get_player_entity();

-// the tree definition (which is cloneable).
+// The tree definition (which is cloneable).

-// when added to the BehaveTree component, this gets transformed internally to hold state etc.
+// When added to the BehaveTree component, this gets transformed internally to hold state etc.

 //